 Jan Louis Burggraaf currently acts as an independent senior M&A advisor.

-Mr. Burggraaf is a partner with Allen & Overy LLP.
-He specialises in domestic and international mergers and acquisitions, including public offers.
-He was labelled one of the six most promising lawyers in the Netherlands in 2000.
-Mr. Burggraaf received the award for best dealmaker in the Netherlands in 2008 and he received the award for the best M&A lawyer of the Netherlands for eight times (since 2004).
+Jan Louis is a former partner with Allen & Overy LLP and specialised in domestic and international mergers and acquisitions, including public offers.
+He received multiple awards for best dealmaker and a lifetime achievement award in 2017 for best M&A lawyer of the Netherlands.